Personality Understanding of Fictional Characters during Book Reading: Our Dataset

 \textbf{List of Personality Traits } Following previous work~\cite{shuster2019engaging}, we use the list of 818 English personality traits from the MIT Ideonomy project.\footnote{ {\url{http://ideonomy.mit.edu/essays/traits.html}.}} We translate the traits into Chinese with Youdao dictionary,\footnote{ {\url{https://cidian.youdao.com/}.}} then ask human annotators to select all the translated meanings that depict personality in Chinese.
 There are 499 English traits and 565 Chinese traits left that are bilingually aligned.

 \textbf{Books and Notes } We collect 100 public books available in the Gutenberg project.
-For each book, we find all its Chinese-translated versions on the WeRead app and collect all their user notes.
+For each book, we find its Chinese-translated versions that we have licenses of usage; then collect all their public user notes from the Internet.
 We kept notes that (1) contain any traits, (2) contain any person names\footnote{ {We use Spacy (\texttt{zh\_core\_web\_lg}) for NER.}} and (3) with lengths less than 100 words (relatively shorter notes can improve human annotation efficiency).
 We filtered out the books with less than 100 notes left, leaving 33 books and 194 of their Chinese translations.
 These books have 110,114 notes that contain 140,268 traits in total.

 \textbf{Note Clustering } It is common for multiple users to comment on the same part of a book, discussing the same character.
 When these users express similar opinions about a character, it leads to duplication.
 To remove this duplication for data annotating, we group the notes according to their positions, defined as the center token offset of its associated snippet $\mathcal{S}^{(i)}$ (\emph{i.e.}, its underlined text).
 Notes with distances smaller than 100 tokens are grouped, leading to 27,678 note clusters.
 We take the unique traits within each cluster for human labeling, which corresponds to 113,026 samples as defined in Section~\ref{sec:problem}.
 The notes are anonymized for human annotation.